ConorWilliams/rsinc/README.md

 # Rsinc

 Rsinc is a two-way cloud synchronisation client for **Linux**.
 Rsinc utilises [rclone](https://github.com/ncw/rclone) as its back-end while the synchronisation logic is carried out in Python.
-I have deliberately tried to keep rsinc's source succinct (\~500 sloc, single script) in an attempt to make modifying rsinc to your own needs easier.
+I hope rsinc's source is succinct enough to make modifying rsinc to your own needs easy.

 ## Features